 1 15-ounce tin yellow beans

 1 tin kidney beans

 Drain the tinned beans well, then mix above ingredients.

 1/2 cup salad oil

 1/4 teaspoon pepper

-This picnic salad recipe can be made ahead of time, and the salad will keep for 1-1/2 weeks in refrigerator. —Myrtle Choate
+This old fashioned picnic salad recipe can be made ahead of time, and the salad will keep for 1-1/2 weeks in refrigerator. —Myrtle Choate

 Cold cooked cauliflower, watercress, 2 tomatoes, 1 hard boiled egg, salad dressing, capers optional.